ymatsunaga/mdtoolbox-doc/alad_ksdensity.rst

 Note that the kernel density estimator tends to broaden the "true" PDF surface by a convolution with a Gaussian kernel.
 So, we should be careful especially when interested in small dips or barrier heights on the surface.
-Also, note that the current implementation does not support any periodic boundary conditions.
-Thus, PMF values around boundaries are biased for periodic variables, such as dihedral angles.